TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main Window Functions/README.txt

 ______________________________________________

-This folder contains all functions and app windows needed for the organization, initiation and functionality of the main window as well as extra utilities for other modules.
+This folder contains all functions and app windows needed for the organization, initiation and functionality of the main window as well as extra utilities for other modules and windows.

 *****************